-According to the new legislation, those interested in obtaining authorisation for port facilities outside the organised port area can make a request to the National Water Transport Agency (ANTAQ) at anytime.
+According to the new legislation, those interested in obtaining authorisation for port facilities outside the organised port area can make, anytime, a request to the National Agency of Waterway Transportation (ANTAQ).

 Proposals must contain the project specifications and legal instrument ensuring a right-to-use of the area (terrain), among additional documentation that may be required by ANTAQ.

-Starting at the date of request reception, ANTAQ will publish on its website in up to 5 days the document with the entire request and its attachments, and promote, in up to 10 days, the opening of Public Announcement, with a period of 30 days to identify the existence of other companies interested to exploit ports in the same region and with similar characteristics.
+Starting at the date of request reception, ANTAQ will publish on its website, in up to 5 days, the document with the entire request and its attachments, and promote, within 10 days, the opening of Public Announcement, with a period of 30 days, in order to identify the existence of other companies interested to exploiting ports in the same region and with similar characteristics.

 New interested companies will have a 90 days period to deliver and/or ratify complementary documentation to ANTAQ, as established in Decree # 8,033/2013, Article 33.

 The opening of Public Announcement shall answer the legal demand (Federal Law # 12,815/2013, Article 9, paragraph 1) that determines the verification of existence of other companies interested – in addition to those that already have authorisation.